Volkswagen Virtus: Argentina

-The Virtus was released in Argentina in February 2018 with a sole 1.6-litre MSI engine with 6-speed automatic transmission.
+The Virtus was released in Argentina in February 2018 with a sole 1.6-litre MSI engined variant with a 6-speed automatic transmission.
+It is currently offered in four trim levels: Sense, Trendline, Highline and Exclusive.

 Mexico

 In Mexico, the Virtus was launched in August 2019, equipped with a 1.6-litre MSI four-cylinder with 110 PS.
 During its initial release, the model was imported from Brazil and placed between the Indian-made Vento and the Jetta.

 In September 2022, the updated Virtus was released for the 2023 model year.
 It is imported from India, while the Vento was discontinued.
 An optional 1.0-litre TSI engine was introduced alongside the older 1.6-litre engine.

 India

 The Virtus was introduced in India on 8 March 2022 as a replacement to the Vento and the sister model of the Škoda Slavia.
 It was launched with the facelifted appearance, differentiated with the Polo and with a revised dashboard design.
 The Indian version is localized with up to 95% of its parts.
 As with the Taigun, Škoda Kushaq and Škoda Slavia, it uses the MQB A0 IN platform, and will be exported to 25 countries.

 Available models are the Dynamic Line with the locally produced three-cylinder 1.0 TSI engine producing 115 PS and Performance Line equipped with the four-cylinder 1.5-liter TSI engine featuring cylinder deactivation technology with 150 PS.

 The Virtus GT is the range-topping model which features cosmetic upgrades as compared to the Dynamic line such as dual-tone roof along with sunroof, red accents, red brake calipers and aluminum pedals similar to GTI models.
 Equipment list included ventilated front seats, wireless smartphone charging, an eight-inch digital instrument cluster, sunroof, and ambient lighting.
 Sales started in June 2022.
 The car became the top selling midsize sedan during the first half of 2024.